Watchdog Mode // Alerts and one-tap fixes

 Rules: if X — do Y

 CPU > 90%?
-Clear cache automatically.
+Clear cache from chat.
 Disk full?
-Run cleanup script.
-You define the rules, Watchdog executes.
+Run a cleanup script after approval.
+You stay in the loop for operational changes.

 Initialization SETUP_PROTOCOL